Jean-MarcHarvengt/TeensyCEC/README.md

 - VGA connector according to https://github.com/qix67/uVGA pinout
 - 3 more buttons (for USER2,USER3,USER4)
 - Digital 9 pins port for external joystick (Atari/C64 like joystick)

+# Wiring
+- see pinout.txt file in the project

 # Installation
 - Format the SD card as FAT32